SharePoint/PnP-Guidance/articles/multigeo-userprofileexperience.md

-# User profiles in a SharePoint Multi-Geo tenant
+# Work with user profiles in a SharePoint Multi-Geo tenant

 > **Important:** OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.